TinyMCE React integration quick start guide

 value

-This property allows the editor to be used as a controlled component by setting the value
+This prop allows the editor to be used as a controlled component by setting the value prop and using the onEditorChange event to update the value.

-For more information, see: Using the TinyMCE React component as a controlled component.
+For detailed information on using the value prop, see: Using the TinyMCE React component as a controlled component.

 Type: String